 One of the "World's Most Luxurious Beaches" - Forbes

-"A pink-sand paradise in the Bahamas, Harbour Island is being called the next big thing." - Travel & Leisure
+"A pink sand paradise in the Bahamas, Harbour Island is being called the next big thing." - Travel & Leisure

 “Blink your eyes.
 Are you in some kind of Lucy-in-the-Sky, fairy-floss and cream-pie hallucination?
 Or is that sand really pink?
 Yep, it is.
 Pink-sand beaches occur all along the east coast of Harbour Island.
-As if that is not enough to make it your new favourite island ever, you will also find the classic sighting, lucid, blue Bahamas seas.
-You can leave the rose-coloured glasses at home for this one.” - Lonely Planet's Book, 1000 Ultimate Sights
+As if that is not enough to make it your new favorite island ever, you will also find the classic sighting, lucid, blue Bahamas seas.
+You can leave the rose-colored glasses at home for this one.” - Lonely Planet's Book, 1000 Ultimate Sights